 When treatments are compared, any differences in outcome events may simply reflect the play of chance.
 Increasing the number of events studied in research reduces the likelihood of being misled by the play of chance.

 When two treatments are compared, any differences in outcome may simply be caused by the play of chance.
-For example, take a comparison of a new treatment with a standard treatment in which 4 people improved with the former and 6 people improved with the latter.
+For example, take a comparison in which 4 people improved with a new treatment and 6 people improved with an older treatment.
 It would clearly be wrong to conclude confidently that the new treatment was worse than the standard treatment: these results might simply reflect the play of chance.
 If the comparison was repeated, the numbers of patients who improved might be reversed (6 against 4), or come out the same (5 against 5), or in some other ratio.

 In some circumstances very large numbers of people – thousands and sometimes tens of thousands – need to participate in fair tests to obtain reliable estimates of treatment effects.
 Large numbers of participants are necessary, for example, if the treatment outcomes of interest are rare – for example, heart attacks and strokes among apparently healthy middle-aged women using hormone replacement therapy (HRT).
 Large numbers are also needed if moderate but important effects of treatments are to be detected reliably – for example, a reduction by 20 per cent in the risk of early death among people having heart attacks.